INFORMATION FOR TRAVEL ENTRY REQUIREMENTS TO THE COOK ISLANDS

 No. All visitors wishing to visit the Cook Islands will be issued a visitors permit on arrival into the Cook Islands, provided they meet the following entry requirements:

 - All international passport holders must have a passport valid for a period of at least 6 months beyond their intended period of stay in the Cook Islands.
-This will allow you a stay of up to 31 days in the Cook Islands.

 - You must have evidence of a valid outbound ticket or return ticket to your port of origin.